Lyna-NA/Lyna-F.-ElNaffar-poc/README.md

 **Hello there..**

 ***I'm Lyna,***

- - I'm a new graduate eager to apply my knowledge to real-world challenges.
+ - A new graduate eager to apply my knowledge to real-world challenges.
  - A graduate of IUG with a degree in computer engineering     (the Islamic University of Gaza- Palestine).
  - Honors graduate working    as a teaching assistant at IUG under the guidance of the same    faculty.
  - Built multiple applications employing on-demand    technologies